 |

 The choice of the two instruments is not a chance one: indeed, in the Érard models, the late-Romantic evolution towards a sound reminiscent of the great orchestras, started taking shape with the Romantic typology.
 These instruments fully maintain the intense voice of the Érard pianos from the Romantic period, with their marked instrumental nuances.
-Whilst maintaining their poorly percussive tone, typical of the French piano, they achieve a breadth and phonic power that is altogether similar to that of the modern concert pianos.
-Ponzi and Genot present aspects of the vast literature for two pianos of the Romantic period, fostered by the tonal idiosyncrasies and the marked orchestral aptitudes of these instruments, with particular attention focussed on the little known, or even hitherto unknown aspects of that repertoire.
-The programme currently on offer, for which a CD is currently being prepared, includes original compositions and transcriptions for two pianos, partly unpublished, of 19th century Europe. |
+Whilst maintaining their poorly percussive tone, typical of the French piano, they achieve a breadth and phonic power that is altogether similar to that of the modern concert pianos. |